Application For Graduation

 Graduates do not require a ticket.

-There will be specially designated handicapped seating on the floor of the arena.
-Guests needing handicapped seating will still need a ticket to get into the arena.
-Because handicapped seating is limited, the Center asks that only one other guest accompany the person requiring the handicapped seating.
+There will be specially designated handicapped seating in the auditorium.
+Guests needing handicapped seating will still need a ticket to get into the auditorium.
+Because handicapped seating is limited, only one other guest may accompany the person requiring the handicapped seating.

 Graduates with Physical Disabilities

-Graduating seniors with physical disabilities should contact the Office of the Provost at 863.680.4124 as soon as possible so proper accommodations may be made.
+Graduating seniors with physical disabilities should contact the Office of the Provost as soon as possible so proper accommodations may be made.

 Parking for commencement on the Florida Southern campus is free and is on a first-come, first-served basis in any campus parking lot.
-There is unlimited parking at The RP Funding Center at no charge.
-Please state you are attending the commencement ceremony when asked by the parking attendant.
-Handicap parking is readily available at both locations.
+Handicap parking is available.